d9beuD/blog.d9beud.com/_posts/2024-04-19-log-your-users-in-with-google-oauth-and-api-platform.md

         'google': 'googleId'
 ```

-And finally, if our users logged in with Google aren't registered in our database yet, they will automatically be.
+And finally, if our users log in using Google OAuth and haven’t been registered in our database yet, they’ll be automatically registered.

 ## Conclusion

-In this article, we saw how to log your users in with Google OAuth and authenticate them with your API using a JWT token.
+In this article, we explored how to log in users with Google OAuth and authenticate them with your API using a JWT token.
 I hope you found it helpful.
-If you have any questions or feedback, feel free to reach out to me on X ([@d9beuD](https://x.com/d9beuD)).
+If you have any questions or feedback, please don’t hesitate to reach out to me on X ([@d9beuD](https://x.com/d9beuD)).